French Style Fiesole Mirror

 Fretwork structure made of solid wood with antique finish.

-Central part, crest and frames decorations made of bevelled glass with medium antique mirrored finish.
+Central part, crest and frame decorations made of bevelled glass with medium antique mirrored finish.

 Frames made of bevelled and engraved black glass.